-Homosexuality, itself a slippery contender finding its roots in nineteenth-century medical literature, is still thought to be quintessentially ‘un-African’—recall Winnie Mandela’s supporters displaying for the cameras in 1991 outside the Johannesburg Supreme Court placards declaring that ‘HOMOSEX IS NOT IN BLACK CULTURE.’
+Homosexuality, itself a slippery contender finding its roots in nineteenth-century medical literature, is still thought to be quintessentially ‘un-African’ — recall Winnie Mandela’s supporters during her murder trial in 1991 displaying for the cameras outside the Johannesburg Supreme Court placards declaring: ‘HOMOSEX IS NOT IN BLACK CULTURE.’
 However, South African Bishops were the only ones among African Anglican bishops not to defeat ‘resolutions’ (section I.10 on ‘Human Sexuality’) to improve the Church of England’s attitudes toward homosexuality at the 1998 decennial Lambeth Conference.
 It remains that the Church, especially in its Evangelical garb, is always ready to identify homosexuality as an abomination to God.
 American film-maker Roger Ross Williams, director of “God Loves Uganda” (2013), speculates that “Americans are behind” this evangelical frenzy against such abominations as same-sex sex in a country that happens to be one of the top three in the world to assiduously watch gay internet porn.

 The question of what constitutes ‘sex’ in Africa and, in particular, same-sex sex is still a blindspot.
 As the work of Marc Epprecht and Neville Hoad has revealed, not all African men or women who have same-sex sex think of themselves as gay or homosexual or bisexual or queer.
 They are seldom members of activist LGBT organizations and are not computed in the sexual health literature on HIV/AIDS.
 Also, in Africa, Latin America and other parts of the world, there is a tension between homosexual identity and homosexual practice.
 ‘Homosexual’ would be more likely reserved to the passive partner whereas the active partner retains heterosexual identity.
 In the Arab Muslim world, some thinkers like Joseph Massad in Desiring Arabs (2007) have pitted the ‘Gay International’ against ‘the Arab World.’
 What is at play here is a politicization of African indigenous or Islamic same-sex desire as a form of resistance to Westoxification.
 Yet, the West is not always perceived as the white peril that it is portrayed to be, as was obvious in the Arab Spring movements, during which the West and the ‘Orient’ did and continue to share the same vocabularies that spread like bushfire in the harmattan through the media, the internet, and social network sites.